cwi-swat/rascal-dsl-crashcourse/README.md

 Please install [VS Code](https://code.visualstudio.com/) and then the [Rascal VS Code extension](https://marketplace.visualstudio.com/items?itemName=usethesource.rascalmpl) (you can also find Rascal in the extension browser).

-Git clone [this](https://github.com/cwi-swat/rascal-dsl-crashcourse) repository.
+Git clone [this](https://github.com/cwi-swat/rascal-dsl-crashcourse) repository (_NB: don't rename the folder!_).
 Finally, go to the File menu of VS Code and select "Add Folder to workspace", navigate to where you've cloned the repo, and select that directory.

 The course project comes with pre-wired IDE support for QL: as you progress through the exercises, you will notice this in the editors of the QL programs.
 As soon as your grammar is correct, you will see syntax highlighting.
-Name resolution will trigger jump-to-definition functionality (hover-click on identifiers), consistency checking will show errors as squiglies in the editor.
-As soon as your interpreter works, the code lens "Run" (link at top of the form) will trigger execution of the form, and the same for formatting.
+Type checking will show errors as squiglies in the editor.
+As soon as your interpreter works, the code lens "Run..." (link at top of the form) will trigger execution of the form.

 ## QL